Soares/simplifience.com/post/allegory/doors.md

 "Or one of those old garage doors with a string on it", Rose chimed.
 "Those ones are a doozy.
 And you can't really teach that to little kids, they're just not tall enough to open them."

-"So what!"
-Sara shouted.
+"So what?"
+Sara cried.
 "You teach them to open those doors when they're tall enough.
 They can learn as they go along."

 "You think we should spend the first half of shop class teaching kids how to open the garage door?"
 Rose protested.
 "That's not fair to the kids who can already open garage doors by the time they get to shop class."